StoicLoofah/my-nanowrimo-novel/novel/7_choosing_sides.md

 7. Choosing Sides
 ==================

 "Hewman scummmm," the gnoll said.
 The words came out unnaturally and with a rumbling quality.
-"You come, you kill..."
+"You come, you kill...""

 "Hey, you started it!" yelled Darella.
 She tried to keep her stare on the gnoll speaking to her, but the suspending net slowly spun, and he left her sight until she came around again.
 "The dryads have done nothing to you, and yet you have been attacking them!"